 Working closely with Colby College faculty mentors and Ethiopian student and faculty partners, our 2015-2017 REU Site Participants actively contributed to the design and implementation of original research including: (i) community surveys and interviews examining the cultural, economic and ecological values of church forests and (ii) ecological studies directly exploring human impacts on church forest vegetation, insects and other biodiversity and ecosystem services.

-Generally speaking, in Summer 2017 research topics will involve:
+Generally speaking, research topics involved: